 - Maintenance of certificates and monitoring compliance have been broadly developed for the EUCC scheme to give assurance that the security of the product is maintained. - Common Criteria are harmonized criteria, recognized by international standardization committees of ISO and IEC that are continuously maintained by a wide international and European structured community, composed of technical and organizational representatives, working together for the sole purpose of enhancing the standard. - The CC provide a (kind of pseudo-formal) language to represent security functions, mechanisms and actions to evaluate them.
 The CC are flexible, as they provide a catalogue of families and functions and operations to use and extend them, to describe any kind of ICT product, whether hardware, firmware or software, or their combination. - The CC have the largest catalogue of peer reviewed and product independent security functional requirements (SFR) and security assurance requirements (SAR) making them applicable to a wide variety of ICT products. - the CC have allowed a good catalogue of industry approved baseline requirements through Protection Profiles. - In addition to the security of a product, the CC allow to check the development site security and the development process security. - Certification under this scheme at 'high' assurance levels stems from the authorization of a Governmental agency. - Many countries and users value certification against the CC: the CC have a long-standing history with respect to its recognition by fifteen (15) EU countries and more than thirty (30) countries in total, at their Federal and Government level.
-In addition, more than 4500 products have been already CC certified and used by billions of users all over the world. - The CC enable consumers to have an impartial assessment of an ICT product: such an assessment is also a security evaluation, as the CC include an analysis and testing of the product for conformance to specific security requirements.
-This increases the consumer's level of confidence in and reliance on the security of the certified ICT product.
+In addition, more than 4500 products have been already CC certified and used by billions of users all over the world. - The CC enable consumers to have an impartial assessment of an ICT product: such an assessment is also a security evaluation, as the CC include an analysis and testing of the product for conformance to specific

-• Flexible set of evaluation assurance levels: multiple levels of assurance are defined in the CC and have been mapped with two assurance levels of the CSA.
-This allows covering a large number of different markets security assurance needs as, the higher the level of assurance the product has, the more proof there is for its security with an increasing rigorous method of testing.
+- security requirements.
+This increases the consumer's level of confidence in and reliance on the security of the certified ICT product. - Flexible set of evaluation assurance levels: multiple levels of assurance are defined in the CC and have been mapped with two assurance levels of the CSA.
+This allows covering a large number of different markets security assurance needs as, the higher the level of assurance the product has, the more proof there is for its security with an increasing rigorous method of testing. - The scheme includes specific measures to allow the prompt recognition of certified ICT products as it includes rules for the implementation and use of a dedicated labelling framework.
+Such framework has been designed to foster the placement of certified products both within and beyond the EU single market.